Saad-Bashar/CARSHARE/README.md

 2.Even though expo is not really a good choice for production level app, but in order to make a demo for this test this has been the best option since it can bootstap the app real quick.

 ### My Limitations:
 Even though I have been given 5 days for this test, I had to finish it within this 2 days during the weekends since from next week I have my Master's final exams coming!
-So the animation might be a little buggy in real devices specially on android.
-But overall really enjoyed working on this.
+So I could not manage to do extensive testing on real devices, the animation might be a little buggy in physical devices specially on android.
+But overall, I really enjoyed working on this.